AkemMensah/printf/README.md

 A team of two project on printf.
-This repo contains all the printf files.
+This repo contains almost all the printf files.